Flock Safety Cameras & ALPR Surveillance in Maryville, Tennessee

 - Foch St / Downtown grid - ordinary local circulation.

+These are not special law enforcement zones or criminal hotspots.
 They are everyday civilian locations, homes, churches, schools, stores, and commuter roads used by families and workers.
-The data produced from these cameras reflects the movements of the entire community, not just law enforcement targets.

 📸 What Are Flock Cameras in Maryville, Tennessee?